eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-updates.md

 and no [event/change notification](basic-changenotifications.html) is emitted.
 Otherwise, the thing will be updated normally and an event will be emitted.

+The requester needs WRITE or READ permission on the resource which is requested and additionally needs READ permission on the resource specified in the condition.
+Otherwise, the request will fail.

-Conditional updates are available via HTTP API, Ditto protocol and Ditto Java client.
+Conditional requests are available via HTTP API, Ditto protocol and Ditto Java client.

 ## Examples